shivanis400/static-web-hosting/README.md

  <h1>We can also launch a static website using AWS cloudformation and other tools</h1>
- <h2>How Clouformatio Template Would Work.</h2>
+ <h2>How Clouformation Template Would Work.</h2>
   <h3>1:- Creates a S3 Bucket.
 User can pass a bucket name as a parameter.
 If no bucket name is passed, the default bucket name  "edcast-static-webhost" will be used.
   <h3>2:- This Bucket is having a property WebsiteConfiguration index or default page as 'index.html', which enables static web hosting using this bucket url.
   <h3>3:- Since we have enabled static web hosting in previous step, we have to make sure that Bucket Policy allows any one from the internet to access the web content.
 So i have enabled get-object action in my s3 bucket.
-  <h4>4:- Once above configuration are successfull, now we have to upload the website content to the bucket.</h3>
+  <h3>4:- Once above configuration are successfull, now we have to upload the website content to the bucket.</h3>
           <h3> Since we cannot copy from local computer to CloudFormation.
-Reason is, CloudFormation template runs on remote systems so ut does not know how to connect with our your local machine.
+Reason is, CloudFormation template runs on remote systems so it does not know how to connect with our your local machine.
 So making this process with no interventaion we have 3 choices.</h3>

-         1:- We can upload our website content to a version control or HTTP/s URL to pull the file and put it in the bucket.
+         1:- We can upload our website content to a version control or any other HTTP/s URL to pull the file and put it in the bucket.
          2:- We can use AWS cloudformation macros to perform custom processing on template, in this way we can copy the website from local to the s3 bucket.
          3:- Setup the whole configuration using Cloudformtion template and then using aws s3 cp command to copy the content to